THE HIKKAKE PATTERN

 The Hikkake pattern was first described by Daniel L. Chesler and is used to identify possible turning points in the market.

 An Hikkake pattern consists of two candles.
 The first candle must always be an inside candle.
 An inside candle is a candle which is smaller than the previous candle i.e. it lies 'inside' the previous candle.
 In the case of a short sell signal (bearish Hikkake) the second candle should have a higher high and higher low than the inside candle.
 In the case of a long signal (bullish Hikkake) the second candle needs to have a lower low and a lower high than the inside candle.

 In order to open a short position when a signal appears, a stop sell order is placed on the low of the first candle in the pattern.
 In order to buy a position when a long signal appears, a stop buy order is placed on the high of the first candle in the pattern.
-The signal is represented by the darker green (red) in the chart.

 This example shows a buy signal (bullish Hikkake).
 Notice the inside candle and the lower low and the lower high of the signal candle.